wellsluo/DeployVHD/README.md

 # DeployVHD
 README: [English](https://github.com/wellsluo/DeployVHD/blob/master/README.md) | [中文](https://github.com/wellsluo/DeployVHD/blob/master/README-CN.md)

 PowerShell script to deploy new VHD(X) file from Windows Server/Desktop image file ISO/WIM, or edit existed VHD(X) file, and configure un-attend information.

 ##Motivation

-Windows 10 insider program should be most popular program which attracts thousands of participants.
+"Windows 10 Insider" program should be most popular program which attracts thousands of participants.
 As Windows Server,  there is similar program like "Continuous Customer Engagement Program" for enterprise IT administrators.
-The both programs will issue new product build ISO periodically, like weekly.
+Both programs will issue new product build ISO periodically, like weekly.
 For each build, it will be time consuming for user to setup Windows Server/Windows Desktop from scratch, and so does for different editions.

 So I created the project to develop the PowerShell script, which can help user to deploy the new build to VHD(X) file very quickly and with un-attend features to lower down user tasks and time.